Introduction to Cluster Algebras. Chapter 7: Triple diagrams and normal plabic graphs

 \emph{Triple diagrams} (or triple crossing diagrams), introduced by D.~Thurston in~\cite{thurston}, are planar topological gadgets closely related to plabic graphs.
 Our treatment of triple diagrams in Sections~\ref{sec:triple-diagrams}--\ref{sec:mintriple} is largely based on~\cite{thurston}.

-\begin{definition} Consider a collection $\mathfrak{X}$ of oriented intervals and/or circles immersed into a disk~$\mathbf{D}$.
-Their images are collectively called \emph{strands}.
-The images of immersed intervals (resp., circles) are the \emph{arcs} (resp., \emph{closed strands}) of~$\X$.
-A~\emph{face} of~$\mathfrak{X}$ is a connected component of the complement of the union of the strands within~$\mathbf{D}$.
-We call $\mathfrak{X}$ a \emph{triple diagram} if \begin{itemize}[leftmargin=.2in] \item the preimage of each point in~$\mathbf{D}$ consists of either 0, 1, or 3~points; in the latter case of a \emph{triple point}, the three local branches intersect transversally in the interior of~$\mathbf{D}$; \item the endpoints of arcs are distinct points located on the boundary $\partial \mathbf{D}$; each arc meets the boundary transversally; \item the union of the strands and the boundary of the disk is connected; this ensures that each face is homeomorphic to an open disk; \item the strand segments lying on the boundary of each face are oriented consistently (i.e., clockwise or counterclockwise); in particular, as we move along the boundary, the \emph{sources} (endpoints where an arc runs away from~$\partial \mathbf{D}$) alternate with the \emph{targets} (where an arc runs into~$\partial \mathbf{D}$). \end{itemize}
+\begin{definition} Let $\mathfrak{X}$ be a collection of oriented closed intervals and~oriented circles immersed into a closed disk~$\mathbf{D}$.
+The image of each interval~$I$ or circle~$C$ is called a \emph{strand}; it inherits its orientation from $I$ or~$C$.
+The strands that are immersed intervals (resp., circles)~are called \emph{arcs} (resp., \emph{closed strands}).
+A~\emph{face} of~$\mathfrak{X}$ is a connected component~of the complement of the union of all strands within~$\mathbf{D}$.
+We call $\mathfrak{X}$ a \emph{triple diagram} if \begin{itemize}[leftmargin=.2in] \item the endpoints of arcs are distinct points located on the boundary $\partial \mathbf{D}$; each arc meets the boundary transversally; \item each closed strand is entirely contained in the interior of~$\mathbf{D}$; \item every point that lies on more than one local branch of a strand is a \emph{triple point} in the interior of~$\mathbf{D}$ where exactly three local branches meet, intersecting each other transversally; \item the union of the strands and the boundary $\partial \mathbf{D}$ is connected; this ensures that each face is homeomorphic to an open disk; \item the strand segments lying on the boundary of each face are oriented consistently (i.e., clockwise or counterclockwise); in particular, as we move along the boundary, the \emph{sources} (endpoints where an arc runs away from~$\partial \mathbf{D}$) alternate with the \emph{targets} (where an arc runs into~$\partial \mathbf{D}$). \end{itemize}

-Each triple diagram, say with $b$ arcs, comes with a selection of $b$ points on~$\partial \mathbf{D}$ (called \emph{boundary vertices}) labeled $1,\dots,b$ in clockwise order.
+Each triple diagram, say with $b$ arcs, comes with a selection of $b$ distinguished points on~$\partial \mathbf{D}$ that are called \emph{boundary vertices}.
 There is one such boundary vertex within every other segment of~$\partial \mathbf{D}$ between two consecutive arc endpoints.
 Specifically, we place boundary vertices so that, moving clockwise along the boundary, each boundary vertex follows (resp., precedes) a source (resp., a target).
+We label the boundary vertices $1,\dots,b$ in clockwise order.
 See \cref{fig:triple}. \end{definition}

-Triple diagrams are considered up to smooth isotopy among such diagrams.
+Triple diagrams are viewed up to smooth isotopy among such diagrams.
 This makes them essentially combinatorial objects: 6-valent/uni\-valent directed graphs with some additional structure.

 \begin{remark} In \cite{thurston}, the definition of a triple diagram does not include the restriction appearing in \cref{def:triple-diagram} that requires the union of the strands and the boundary~$\partial\mathbf{D}$ to be connected.
 In the terminology of~\cite{thurston}, all our triple diagrams are \emph{connected}. \end{remark}